 Does She Get Upset the Day After Great Sex?

-Have you ever noticed that the woman in your life tends to get upset about something – often related to you or your relationship – the day after you’ve shared great sex and intimacy the night before?
+Masculine partners, have you ever noticed that the woman in your life tends to get upset about something – often related to you or your relationship – the day after you’ve shared great sex and intimacy the night before?

 In your mind, you fully expressed your love, attraction, and appreciation for her during the depths of your passionate lovemaking.
-You’d expressed from your heart how much she mattered by all the ways you pleasured her and her body, right?
+You expressed, from your heart, how much she matters with all the ways you pleasured her and her body, right?

 In her mind, it does.

 Before we go there, let’s be specific about what happened the night before.
 The two of you spent intimate physical time together, but not just in raw passion, although that could trigger the upset too.
 The more raw the passion, the more potential for upset.
 And more commonly, the more heartfelt and deep the love that accompanied the lovemaking, the more likely she’ll experience an upset the next day (if you’re not aware of what unmet needs hides behind the upset.)
 In short, the better the lovemaking the higher the possibility for post sexual disappointment.

 Women, feminine women in particular, share a need that when not consistently fulfilled in her relationship will cause recurring upsets of all kinds.
 This need exists all the time in your relationship and it has a unique flavor, if you will, when it comes to lovemaking and what happens afterwards.

 So what is the need?
 She needs to be acknowledged for how wonderful she was in your intimate connection.
 But let’s go a bit deeper.
 In general, in all masculine-feminine relationships, the feminine has a need to feel valued for the contribution she makes to your relationship.
 Then, when we see that need at play in your sexual life, it means she needs to feel valued for the many contributions she made to you splendor of your lovemaking.